FudaWiki/fudawiki-files/one-suited-mekurifuda-variants.md

 Just like the Mekurifuda, they were created to get around the ban on cards bearing Portuguese playing card designs, by transforming the usual courts and dragons into abstract shapes or strokes.

 These cards in particular, were used for playing simpler Japanese card games, usually betting games.
+However, they were not exclusively used for such games only; Daini, for example, is attested to be used for playing [Kujuroku](/en/kabufuda/games/kujuroku), a fishing game.

 The name comes from the game [Mekuri](/en/mekurifuda/games/mekuri), which was originally played using Tensho Karuta.
 However, these cards are not strictly used for Mekuri games only.